10_Climateimpacted_Foods_Headerb.png

 How is Climate Change Impacting our Food?

 Climate change is set to impact all areas of human life, and food is no exception.
 In fact, many food producers around the world are already starting to feel the effects of climate change.
-Here are 10 ways that climate change is expected to impact on,or already affecting the way we produce our food.
+Here are 10 ways that climate change is expected to impact, or already affects, the way we produce our food.

 1. Kenyan corn farmers switch to avocados

-Every year, European imports of Kenyan avocados are growing by around 10%.
-This is partly down to the green fruit’s growing popularity, but it’s also partially due to climate change.
+Every year, European imports of Kenyan avocados grow by around 10%.
+This is partly due to the green fruit’s growing popularity, but it’s also partially due to climate change.

-For many Kenyan corn farmers, maize lethal necrosis disease (MNL), driven on by the changing weather, is a threat to their current way of life.
+For many Kenyan corn farmers, maize lethal necrosis disease (MNL), driven on by the changing weather, threatens their current way of life.
 After seeing their corn harvest waste away, many switch to growing the more lucrative avocado for export.
-Luckily the Rift Valley and central regions of Kenya are wet enough to grow avocados, but there is still a risk of drought and extreme temperatures that could spell disaster for these farmers’ new avocado crops.
+Luckily, the Rift Valley and central regions of Kenya are wet enough to grow avocados, but there is still a risk of drought and extreme temperatures that could spell disaster for these farmers’ new avocado crops.

 2. Thai farmers turn to stronger rice seeds

-In an effort to prevent the collapse of future rice harvests, the Thai government is spreading seeds of a new, more resilient version of rice.
-Farmers who don’t have access to these seeds are looking for other solutions instead, such as adjusting their cultivating calendar or diversifying their harvest with other crops such as tilapia, cucumber and spring onions.
+To prevent the collapse of future rice harvests, the Thai government is sharing seeds of a new, more resilient version of rice.
+Farmers who don’t have access to these seeds are looking for other solutions instead, such as adjusting their cultivation calendar or diversifying their harvest with other crops such as tilapia, cucumber, and spring onions.

 3. French wheat harvests shrink